 1. Le Chalet des Iles

 Le Chalet des Iles is a top gastronomic restaurant in the French capital, serving some of the best French cuisines in the city.
-The restaurant has a beautiful setting on an island in the middle of the Seine River and offers a romantic and memorable dining experience.
+The restaurant has a beautiful setting on an island in the middle of the Seine River, offering a romantic and memorable dining experience.